Zekiah-A/RplaceTimelapseGenerators/README.md

  - *BackupGenerator indicates that this generator is only able to produce an image from an rplace canvas backup.

 ### NodeBackupGenerator
-Primitive, slow, naive and easy to run node (javascript-based) generator, which can be found in [NodeBackupGenerator/](NodeBackupGenerator/downloader.js).
+Primitive, slow, naive and easy to run bunjs (javascript-based) generator, which can be found in [NodeBackupGenerator/](NodeBackupGenerator/downloader.js).

-### DotnetTimelapseGenerator
-Medium performance generator, cabable of generating an animation of the dates from backups, and other edge-case functionality, less configurable (will require source modification), see the dotnet generator at [DotnetTimelapseGenerator/](DotnetTimelapseGenerator/)

 ### Native timelapse generator
-For an extremely highly performant, UNIX compatible, multi threaded generator, see the C, C# hybrid native generator at [NativeTimelapseGenerator/](NativeTimelapseGenerator/).
+For an extremely highly performant, UNIX only, multi threaded generator, see the C, C# hybrid native generator at [NativeTimelapseGenerator/](NativeTimelapseGenerator/).

 ![NativeTimelapseGenerator structure diagram](NativeTimelapseGenerator/structure.png)